SAP-samples/logistics-business-network-integration/README.md

 #### D. Configuring the B2B test tenant

 To perform the remaining configurations of your B2B test tenant please follow the content of the following [document](https://help.sap.com/viewer/b29693ac52074747b7010a02932fe47d/LBN/en-US).
+This contains important settings, like for example enabling business partner entry and discovery in the business partner directory.

 ### 2.2) Request test technical user